-The preset tasks described below are only simulations of real-life scenarios.
-3.1 Departure (20 points) \bigstar
+The preset tasks described below are only simulations of certain situations in life and should not be compared to real life.

+3.1 Departure (10 points) ★

 3.1.1The robot should depart the base with its vertical projection completely outside of the base area.
-One successful departure will be enough to score 20 points.
+One successful departure will be enough to score 10 points.

-3.2 Launch a rocket (80 points) $\star \star \star$
+3.2 Launch a rocket (70 points) ★★★

-3.2.1 The initial position of the launch rocket model is from 1-10, the position is variable, the direction is fixed, the red arrow indicates the positive direction of the model, the rocket is docked horizontally on the launch pad, and the crank is in the horizontal state.
-As shown in figure 3-2-1.
+3.2.1 The initial position of the launch rocket model is 1-9, the direction is fixed, the direction indicated by the red arrow is the positive direction of the model, the rocket is docked horizontally on the launch pad, and the crank is in the horizontal state.
+See Figure 3-2-1.

-3.2.2 The robot needs to turn the crank to make the rocket in the vertical state to complete the state, and gets 80 points, as shown in Figure 3-2-2.
+3.2.2 The robot needs to turn the crank so that the rocket is in a vertical state, and 70 points are scored for the completion state, as shown in Figure 3-2-2.

-3.3 Docking station (60 points) $\star \star \star$
+3.3 Docking station (50 points) ★★★

-3.3.1 The initial position of the docking station model is 1-10, the direction and position are variable, the red arrow is the front direction of the model, and the station is in a separated state.
-As shown in Figure 3-3-1;

-3.3.2 The robot can push the docking module to make the adsorption connection between it and the core module complete the docking successfully, and score 60 points, as shown in Figure 3-3-2.
+- 3.3.1 The initial position of the docking space station model is 1-9, the direction is variable, the position is variable, the red arrow is the front direction of the model, and the space station is in a separated state.
+As shown in Figure 3-3-1; - 3.3.2 By pushing the docking module to make the adsorption connection between the robot and the core module, the docking is successfully completed, and 50 points are scored, as shown in Figure 3-3-2.